-We have been promoting classical music in Poland and abroad already for 8 years.
-We organised almost 150 concerts in 16 countries with the partcipation of more than 1000 musicians.
-We put emhasis on the piano music but we are presenting solo recitals as well as chamber music concerts and events with symphonic orchestras.
+We have been promoting classical music in Poland and abroad since 2008.
+We organized more than 300 concerts in 30 countries with the participation of more than 1000 musicians.
+We put emphasis on the piano music but we are presenting solo recitals as well as chamber music concerts and events with symphonic orchestras.

 PianoClassic does not have a fixed source of financing, nor does it receive any regular subsidies.
 The Association’s operation has been possible thanks to the funds it obtained for carrying out particular projects.
 During the eight year long history of its flagship project – The Royal Cracow International Piano Festival, PianoClassic has cooperated with the following institutions and companies: authorities of the Małopolska Province (Marshal’s Office and Małopolska Provincial Office), the municipal authorities of the City of Cracow, Institute of Music and Dance, Ministry of Culture and National Heritage, Tauron Polska Energia S.A., Polimex-Mostostal S.A., Fundacja Orange, PERN, MARR, EC Kraków, Energokrak, YAMAHA, The Italian Institute of Culture, Montenegrin Embassy in Poland, The French Institute, The Czech Centre, The Romanian Institute of Culture, Academy of Music in Cracow.